dhicks6345789/pi-view/README.md

 You can find the live page [here](https://www.sansay.co.uk/pi-view).
 The page will ask you for permission to view your camera when it loads.
 You will probably have multiple cameras to select from, just press the "Change Input" button to switch to the next camera in the list.

-Unlike most camera preview windows, this video element doesn't mirror-flip the video.
+Unlike most camera preview windows, this video element doesn't mirror-flip the video by default, although there is a button to do that if you want.

 ## Notes